aligfellow/plotprofile/docs/source/modules.rst

 plotProfile API
 ===============
 This documentation provides an overview of the `plotProfile` package.
-As it stands, the code could be more documented.

 .. toctree::
    :maxdepth: 4